 The book of Ezekiel discusses much about a physical temple that will be set up in the World Tomorrow, when Jesus Christ will establish the Kingdom of God on Earth.
 But there is much more about a spiritual temple.
 That is what God is most concerned about.

 If you are going to build a spiritual temple, where do you start?
-We can know where God would start just by looking in Ezra 3; the Jews rebuilt the temple by starting with the altar.
+We can know where God would start just by reading Ezra 3: The Jews rebuilt the temple by starting with the altar.
 That may seem strange, looking at it physically.
-But it is a type of the firstfruits: Today God is building His altar for the World Tomorrow—for the temple that will one day be the entire multitude of humanity!
+But it is a type of the firstfruits: Today God is building His altar for the World Tomorrow—for the temple that will one day consist of the entire multitude of humanity!
 God’s Philadelphians will be part of that altar.

 Zadok the Priest